 Interfering Compression Zones

 When a joint has multiple fasteners, the available diameter of the deformation zone around each fastener is affected by the interference effect with its neighbour/s (see Figure 7-13).
 The result of this interference is a decreased compliance, relative to a similar joint without overlapping compression zones.
-This leads to a conservative estimate of the fasteners tensile loading, but a non-conservative estimate of the flange compression (see Paragraph 7.6.2.9 below).
+This leads to a conservative estimate of the fasteners tensile loading, but a non-conservative estimate of the flange compression (see Section 7.6.2.9 below).

 When calculating margins of safety that depend on flange compression (e.g. gapping, and slipping), it is conservative to neglect the overlapping compression zones when calculating the compliance of the clamped parts.